 Don’t worry.
 You will not harm it in the process.

 To form a wick for your torch, you can use a pine cone, a cattail, or an old pair of socks.

-To make a fire torch the survivalist way, or may I dare say the professional way.
-First, just like the previous two methods, you need to have a secure handle.
+To make a fire torch the survivalist way, or may I dare say the professional way, you must have a secure handle like the previous two methods.
 Plant the stick handle into the ground with the splayed end facing up.

-Then, you can use the sticks to keep open the handle’s spread ends for a short time.
+Then, you can use the sticks to keep the handle’s spread ends open for a short time.
 If you remember to pack a pair of gloves, you may use a repurposed tin can or similar object to melt your resin.
-Once the resin has melted, dip your wick into the tin can to coat it.
+Once the resin has melted, dip your wick into the tin can and coat it.

 If you don’t have access to a tin can for melting, you may still use the resin by smearing it directly onto the wick of your choice, although the results may be less than optimal.
-Then make sure you have inserted the wick into the handle’s split ends.
+Then ensure you have inserted the wick into the handle’s split ends.